Two year old’s not talking yet?

-My two year old’s not talking but understands
+My two year old’s not talking but they understand me

 How can I help my toddler talk?

-Then the Talkable app is the best speech therapy app for you.
+Then the Talkable speech therapy course is for you.

 Helping Your Child Learn to Talk: Expert Tips and Resources